Wednesday, October 18, 2023

 Weatherford's great-grandpa James Henry Moaney never told her that his father (her great-great-grandfather) Phillip has been enslaved and that his father-in-law, Isaac Copper was also enslaved at Wye House but fought in the Civil War.

+A litany of Lloyd's from Edward Lloyd III (who lived from 1711 to 1770) to Edward Lloyd VII (1825 to 1907) speak about life at Wye House and in the Maryland area.
+Edward Lloyd III is concerned about "the French corrupting enslaved people with promises of freedom" while his son Edward Lloyd IV switches sides during the Revolution.
+He now owns two-hundred-sixty Blacks.
 As the Lloyd's influence grows, Colonel Edward Lloyd V (1779 to 1834) becomes a state senator and eventually Maryland's thirteenth governor and a U.S. Senator.
-A boy called Frederick listens outside the schoolroom window as Lloyd's children are tutored.
+A boy called Frederick listens and learns outside the schoolroom window as Lloyd's children are tutored.

 Edward Lloyd VI (1798 to 1861) owns over four hundred Blacks, worth more than twenty-eight thousand dollars.
 He trusts his overseers "to wield the lash and report runaways."
 Unable to support so many slaves at Wye House, Lloyd moves some slaves south to Mississippi, taking them along as punishment and selling some.
+Edward Lloyd (1825 to 1907) sees all of his slaves freed as a result of Emancipation.
+In 1881, that boy called Frederick, Frederick Douglass returns to Wye House where he makes peace with the slaver Thomas who repeatedly beat him.

 Frederick Douglass (1818 to 1895) was brought to Wye House by his grandmother when he was six-years-old.
 He lived with Captain Anthony who he learned was his father.
 He was born Frederick Augustus Washington Bailey and he was enslaved.
 He was "a ship caulker, abolitionist, orator, and publisher of the North Star newspaper.
 After the Civil War, a public servant who rose to become minister of the Republic of Haiti."
 Frederick Douglass writes about Isaac Copper, a Doctor of Medicine and a Doctor of Divinity, and a confirmed cripple who taught Douglass and other children how to say the Lord's prayer.
-It is Douglass's written account of Wye House that leads the author to an Isaac Copper the man she knew who leaned heavily on a cane.
+It is Douglass's written account of Wye House that leads the author to an Isaac Copper, the man she knew who leaned heavily on a cane.
 He was not the Isaac Copper who fought in the Civil War but likely his son.
 The Isaac Copper in the ledger of 1781 was likely born c.1760 or 1763.
 Weatherford wonders how he came to be owned by the Lloyds in a poem filled with many questions.

 From this point on, the life of the children of Isaac and Nanny Copper, other slaves at Wye House are told, including some who flee as the Civil War approaches.
 And after freedom, it is the Coppers who work at building Black villages during the Reconstruction era, their industriousness and their determination to make a better world for their children and grandchildren.